Family members: Man who died under float loved Mardi Gras

 Sampson's family members said they thought entire parade routes should be barricaded, WWL-TV and The Times-Picayune / The New Orleans Advocate reported.

-People have also died in float-related deaths in other states in recent years.
+A review of Associated Press archives indicates that at least 25 people have died in float-related accidents since 2000: four in New Orleans, one in Carencro, Louisiana, and 20 in other states.
+Four were veterans on a float hit by a train in Midland, Texas, where the crossing gate descended as the float inched over a crossing.
+It could not speed up because another float was ahead of it.
+Three of those killed outside Louisiana were 15-year-olds; another 11, including the four most recent, were preteen children.

 In December, 5-year-old Ameer Frazier was hit in a parking lot where floats were unloading after a Christmas parade in Bluffton, South Carolina.
+That same month, Rowan Ace Frensley, 7, fell from a trailer and was run over by a pickup driven slowly by his father, who was preparing to unload float passengers.
 In September 2018, Brycen Zerby, 8, was hit by a float in a Labor Day parade in Windsor, Colorado.
 Dylan Thomas, 7, fell from a Miners Jubilee Parade float in Baker City, Oregon, in July 2017, and was hit by its rear wheels.